 When you arrive in Hai Phong there will be many different drivers trying to sell you tickets to get on the ferry to Cat Ba.

 Disclaimer: I stayed with Indochina Sails for their two day one night cruise.
-The stay was complimentary but I have not received any compensation for this article and as always all opinions are my own.
+The stay was complimentary but as always all opinions are my own.